 Drinking and merry-making have been used synonymously since time immemorial.
 Happy hours are a product of this practice with the added advantage of social gathering, meeting new clients, fixing business away from the office, and loosening up the daily stress.
 But in an uncontrolled fashion, it can prove more damaging than constructive.
+However, how do we find our happiness and feel good?

 What is Happy Hour?